 NOAA/NWS Tsunami Activities Grants

 Since passage of the Tsunami Warning, Education, and Research Act in 2017 (P.L.
 115-25, Title V) and its predecessor legislation in 2007 (TWEA, P.L.
-109-479 Title VIII), Congress has authorized and directed NOAA's National Weather Service to award grants to states, territories, (and new eligibility in 2017--local governments and Tribes) under the auspices of the National Tsunami Hazard Mitigation Program.
-The grants support tsunami preparedness, mitigation, mapping, and warning activities.
+109-479 Title VIII), Congress has authorized and directed NOAA's National Weather Service to "provide technical and financial assistance to states, territories, local governments, and Tribes," under the auspices of the National Tsunami Hazard Mitigation Program.

 Grant-related information links: